 - Loss of a loved one

 All of the events above leave the individual feeling emotionally, cognitively, and physically overwhelmed.
 The resulting trauma symptoms or trauma-related disorders like post-traumatic stress disorder, drug addiction, alcoholism, depression, and anxiety that accompany trauma are normal reactions to these very abnormal experiences.
 Nonetheless, the inability to cope with everyday life and the pervasive state of fear and anxiety that result are not things that simply go away in time.

-At Sabino Recovery we know that high quality, effective treatment cannot be improvised.
-We craft a targeted, individualized treatment plan for you only after thoroughly assessing and understanding the ways that trauma has impacted your life and the lives of those closest to you.
+At Sabino Recovery we know that high-quality, effective inpatient trauma rehabilitation and treatment cannot be improvised.
+We craft a targeted, individualized treatment program for you, only after thoroughly assessing your trauma and understanding the ways that trauma has impacted your life and the lives of those closest to you.

 Nobody chooses to react to trauma the way they do and these reactions will take on a variety of different forms depending on the individual.
 As trauma causes lasting changes in the areas of the brain responsible for regulating emotion, thought, and memory, any maladaptive coping mechanisms or bad habits that may result from this are expected.
-Through a variety of modalities we can assist you in breaking down these maladaptive coping mechanisms and regaining a sense of power over your reactions and enabling the use of healthier and more productive coping skills.
+Through a variety of modalities, we can assist you in breaking down these maladaptive coping mechanisms and regaining a sense of power over your reactions, and enabling the use of healthier and more productive coping skills.